securitybunker/databunker/README.md

 ## Diagram - Boaz

 ## Integrity and confidentiality

 All personal data is encrypted.
 An audit log is written for all operations with personal records.
 All-access to Data Bunker API is done using an HTTPS SSL certificate.
 Enterprise version supports Shamir's Secret Sharing algorithm to split the master key to a number of keys.
 A number of keys (that can be saved in different hands in the organization) are required to bring up the system.

-## Accountability principle

-Any system or user that connects to Data Bunker must provide an access token to do any operation or the operation will be aborted.
-A user needs to login to access his own account.
-All operations are recorded in the audit log.

 ## NOTE